 Blue Lives Matter patch on Minor league baseball team's jersey explained by GM

-The general manager of a Maryland minor league baseball team explained Wednesday why his team is wearing Blue Lives Matter patch on the back of their jerseys after a photo raised some digital eyebrows on social media.
+The general manager of a Maryland minor league baseball team explained Wednesday why his team is wearing a Blue Lives Matter patch on the back of their jerseys after a photo raised some digital eyebrows on social media.

 One Twitter user, who appeared to be sitting right behind the backstop at Leidos Field at Ripken Stadium, tweeted a photo of the pro-cop patch on the back of an Aberdeen IronBirds player’s jersey.